Improved cosmic microwave background (de-)lensing using general spherical harmonic transforms: Motivation

-Such likelihood-based methods form the main motivation behind this work.
-They are typically much more expensive than current quadratic estimator analysis: modelling properly the subtle, $\sim 2$~arcmin remapping effect of gravitational lensing or delensing on CMB maps requires working at high resolution, and such operations must be performed many times before convergence.
-Numerically speaking, harmonic transforms of data distributed on the sphere are significantly costlier than on flat space.
-As of now only a handful of works could run such optimized reconstructions on large sky fractions taking into account sky curvature~\citep{Aurlien:2022tlp, Legrand:2021qdu, Legrand:2023jne}.
+These likelihood-based methods form the main motivation for this work.
+They are typically much more expensive than current quadratic estimator analysis: Properly modeling the subtle, $\sim 2$~arcmin remapping effect of gravitational lensing or delensing on CMB maps requires working at high resolution, and these operations must be performed many times before convergence.
+Numerically speaking, harmonic transforms of data distributed on the sphere are significantly costlier than in flat space.
+Only a handful of works were so far able to run such optimized reconstructions on large sky fractions and take the sky curvature into account~\citep{Aurlien:2022tlp, Legrand:2021qdu, Legrand:2023jne}.

-In order to be a bit more concrete, consider for example the problem of recovering the unlensed CMB from data and an estimate of the lensing deflection.
-The unlensed CMB likelihood conditioned on the lensing map is Gaussian, but with a covariance which is anisotropic owing to the deflection.
-If no further approximation is made, recovery of the delensed CMB will involve the inverse covariance (`Wiener-filtering'), which today can only be performed with iterative methods such as conjugate gradient, and needs \bigO{10} iterations to converge.
-Each iteration requires two remapping operations (one `forward' operation, and the second being the adjoint operation).
-The construction of optimal lensing mass maps internally from the CMB proceeds by iteratively applying such delensing steps and measuring residual lensing \citep{Hirata:2002jy, Hirata:2003ka}, and requires at best about \bigO{10} delensing operations.
-Hence (again, in the absence of approximations), it seems difficult to reconstruct a single best lensing mass map with less than \bigO{200} remapping operations.
+In order to be slightly more concrete, we consider for example the problem of recovering the unlensed CMB from data and an estimate of the lensing deflection.
+The unlensed CMB likelihood conditioned on the lensing map is Gaussian, but with a covariance that is anisotropic owing to the deflection.
+If no further approximation is made, recovery of the delensed CMB will involve the inverse covariance (Wiener-filtering), which today can only be performed with iterative methods such as a conjugate gradient, and needs approximately ten iterations to converge.
+Each iteration requires two remapping operations (one forward operation, and the second operation is the adjoint operation).
+The construction of optimal lensing mass maps internally from the CMB proceeds by iteratively applying these delensing steps and measuring residual lensing \citep{Hirata:2002jy, Hirata:2003ka}, and at best, it requires about approximately ten delensing iterations.
+Hence (again, in the absence of approximations), it seems difficult to reconstruct a single best-lensing mass map with fewer than approximately 200 remapping operations.
 Sampling methods~\citep{Millea:2017fyd, Millea:2020iuw} are in principle orders of magnitude costlier still.